-That “whatever” isn’t unknown: its the presence of testosterone and estrogen (forms of androgens) in varying levels, determined by different genes.
+That “whatever” isn’t unknown: it’s the presence of testosterone and estrogen (forms of androgens) in varying levels, determined by different genes.
 That means levels of androgens that are different from the “norm” can create an atypical sex.
 And what are commonly called disorders of sex differentiation are called as such because many individuals’ bodies develop as their chromosomes would seem to dictate.
+(This type of language is one way that the medical system and medical professionals malign intersex characteristics.)
 It seems, for the most part, that people with the XX karyotype are women, and that most people with the XY karyotype are men.
 Right?

 1 in 2000 seems like an insignificant number.
 But most specialists think that’s too conservative.
 At the largest estimate, the number of intersex individuals is 1 in 200.